Home > Neurology > AAN 2023 > Teriflunomide prevents conversion to MS in patients with RIS

 Phase 3, TERIS

-In people with radiologically isolated syndrome (RIS), treatment with teriflunomide resulted in a 62% risk reduction compared with a placebo for a first clinical event related to the CNS.
+In patients with a radiologically isolated syndrome (RIS), treatment with teriflunomide resulted in a 72% adjusted risk reduction compared with a placebo for a first clinical event related to the central nervous system (CNS) in the phase 3 TERIS study.
 These outcomes add evidence for the benefit of early intervention with disease-modifying treatment (DMT) in the demyelinating spectrum of multiple sclerosis (MS).

-RIS represents the earliest detectable pre-clinical phase of MS. MRI features of RIS subjects are highly similar to MS without clinical symptoms.
-In a previous study (NCT02739542), the use of dimethyl fumarate (DMF) to prevent the clinical onset of MS was associated with a risk reduction of >80% [2].
-The phase 3 TERIS study (NCT03122652) aimed to evaluate the efficacy and safety of the DMT teriflunomide, with a different mechanism of action, in a cohort of participants with RIS from Europe and Turkey.
+RIS represents the earliest detectable pre-clinical phase of MS. MRI features of patients with RIS are highly similar to MS, but patients do not present with clinical symptoms yet.
+In the previously published phase 3 ARISE trial (NCT02739542), the use of dimethyl fumarate was associated with a risk reduction for the clinical onset of MS of >80% [1].
+The current phase 3 TERIS study (NCT03122652) aimed to evaluate the efficacy and safety of the DMT teriflunomide, which has a different mechanism of action from dimethyl fumarate, in a cohort of participants with RIS from Europe and Turkey [2].
+First author Prof. Christine Lebrun-Frenay (Centre Hospitalier Universitaire de Nice, France) presented the results.

-First author Dr Christine Lebrun-Frenay (Centre Hospitalier Universitaire de Nice, France) presented the results [1].
-She explained that the TERIS study included 89 participants of 18 years or older who fulfilled the 2009 RIS criteria.
+The TERIS study included 89 participants aged 18 or older who fulfilled the 2009 RIS criteria.
 Participants were randomised 1:1 to teriflunomide (14 mg daily) or a placebo.
-The primary outcome measure was the time-to-onset of a first clinical symptom that can be attributed to a CNS demyelinating event over 96 weeks.
-Of randomised participants, 63 (71%) were women, the mean age was 40 years, and the age at index MRI was 38 years.
+The primary outcome measure was the time-to-onset of the first clinical symptom attributed to a CNS demyelinating event over 96 weeks.
+Of the randomised participants, 63 (71%) were women, the mean age was 40 years, and the age at index MRI was 38.

-1. Lebrun-Frenay C, et al. Teriflunomide (Aubagio) extends the time to multiple sclerosis in radiologically isolated syndrome: The TERIS study.
-Session ES2.010, AAN 2023 Annual Meeting, 22–27 April, Boston, USA.
+2. Lebrun-Frenay C, et al. Teriflunomide (Aubagio) extends the time to multiple sclerosis in radiologically isolated syndrome: The TERIS study.
+ES2.010, AAN 2023 Annual Meeting, 22–27 April, Boston, USA.

 Copyright ©2023 Medicom Medical Publishers